boaks/zephyr-coaps-client/docu/CELLULAREXPLORER.md

 ![help](./serial_bluetooth_terminal_help.jpg)

-(The screenshot shows only the list of commands in August 2023, the current list may contain more commands.)
+(The screenshot shows only the list of commands in August 2023, the [current list](SHCMDSLIST.md) contains the current list of commands.)

 If the smart phone App offers macros, add you favorite AT-commands or commands as macro.